chaunceygardiner/weewx-purple/README.md

    Install python3's requests package.
 On debian, that can be accomplished with:
    `apt install python3-requests`

-1. Download the lastest release, weewx-purple-3.9.3.zip, from the [GitHub Repository](https://github.com/chaunceygardiner/weewx-purple).
+1. Download the lastest release, weewx-purple.zip, from the [GitHub Repository](https://github.com/chaunceygardiner/weewx-purple).

 1. Install the purple extension.

-   `weectl extension install weewx-purple-3.9.3.zip`
+   `weectl extension install weewx-purple.zip`

 1. Edit the `Purple` section of weewx.conf (which was created by the install above).
 PurpleAir sensors are specified with section names of `Sensor1`,